advil64/imitation-game/readme.md

 **6)  Do you think increasing the size or complexity of your model would offer any improvements?
 Why or why not?**

 We don't believe incrasing the size or complexity of our model would offer any improvements for the same reasons as in Project 1 Architecture 1.

+**7)  Does good performance on test data correlate with good performance in practice?
+Simulate the performance of your ML agent on new gridworlds to evaluate this.**

+Please refer to Project 2: Architecture 1 Question 7.

 **8)  For your best model structure, for each architecture, plot a) performance on test data as a function of trainingrounds, and b) average performance in practice on new gridworlds.
 How do your ML agents stack up against the original agents?
 Do either ML agents offer an advantage in terms of training time?**